determined-ai/determined/docs/quickstart-mdldev.rst

    directory* for your model.
 Determined copies the model context directory contents to the trial container working directory.

-   You should receive confirmation that the experiment is created:
+   You should receive confirmation that the experiment is created and scheduled to run:

    .. code:: console